StratifyLabs/StratifyLabs.github.io/_posts/2013-10-15-Tips-Motor-Control-using-PWM-and-PID.md

 {% include pro-tip-begin.html %}

 <p>
-The H-bridge using NMOS and PMOS resistors in a complementary fashion.
+The H-bridge uses NMOS and PMOS resistors in a complementary fashion.
 In the logic world, this is known a CMOS circuitry.
 Most logic gates are designed using NMOS and PMOS in a complementary way.
 Our <b><a href="{{ BASE_URL }}/embedded%20design%20tips/2013/10/14/Tips-How-Microcontrollers-Work">How Microcontrollers Work</a></b> post illustrates how to use NMOS and PMOS transistors to build logic gates such as NOT, AND, OR, etc.
 </p>

 {% include pro-tip-end.html %}